Sangarshanan/bookmark/README.md

 - https://github.com/DovAmir/awesome-design-patterns [ Design Patterns ]
 - https://github.com/ossu/computer-science
 - https://mon.school/courses/the-joy-of-programming [ Joy of Programming By Anand Chitipothu ]
+- https://missing.csail.mit.edu/ [ Missing Semester of Your CS ]
+- https://cpu.land/ [ what happens when you run a program on your computer? ]

 ### System & Design